 The following databases are subscribed to by the LWTech library.
 Accessing these requires a student/employee ID number.

-This digital library includes more than 1.9 million high-quality images from many cultures, ranging from paintings to photography to other fine art and architectural mediums.
+The Artstor digital library includes more than 1.9 million high-quality images from many cultures, ranging from paintings to photography to other fine art and architectural mediums.
+Note: available in Library Search.

 Academic Core; Applied Design; Architectural Technology; Digital Gaming & Media; Mechanical Design; Multimedia Design & Production

-Academic resource providing full-text newspapers, magazines, case studies, images, and scholarly/peer-reviewed journal articles covering major areas of research.
+The EBSCOhost is an academic resource providing full-text newspapers, magazines, case studies, images, and scholarly/peer-reviewed journal articles covering major areas of research.
+Note: available in library search.

-This database looks critically at crucial issues we face today, exploring the multiple faces of hot topics.
+The Issues and Controversies database looks critically at crucial issues we face today, exploring the multiple faces of hot topics.
 Issues and Controversies offers original in-depth articles made to inspire thought-provoking debates.
+Note: unavailable in Library Search.

 Business DTA/MRP; Computer Science DTA/MRP; High School Programs; Nursing; Public Health; Social and Human Services

-This database has up-to-date information on the complete range of healthcare topics.
+The Health Reference Center database has up-to-date information on the complete range of healthcare topics.
 Contains full-text sources and videos demonstrating medical procedures and live surgeries to ensure comprehensive answers to health care questions.
+Note: unavailable in Library Search.

 Dental Assistant; Dental Hygiene; Fitness Specialist/Personal Trainer; Medical Assisting; Medical Billing and Coding Professional; Nursing; Occupational Therapy Assistant; Physical Therapist Assistant; Pre-Nursing DTA/MR; Public Health; Social and Human Services

-This database offers full-text scholarly/peer-reviewed journal articles across the physical, life, health and social sciences.
+The ScienceDirect database offers full-text scholarly/peer-reviewed journal articles across the physical, life, health and social sciences.
 All articles are peer-reviewed, and ScienceDirect also includes open access journals.
 Note: some journals included in ScienceDirect contain open access articles.
+Note: available in Library Search.

 Biology DTA/MRP; Dental Assistant; Dental Hygiene; Environmental Horticulture; Fitness Specialist/Personal Trainer; Nursing; Occupational Therapy Assistant; Physical Therapist Assistant; Pre-Nursing DTA/MRP; Public Health

-In addition to those open access and public domain databases listed above, the following table includes a list of all the open access databases available directly through the library catalog, Primo.
-This list was last updated in Fall 2017.
+In addition to those open access and public domain databases listed above, the following table includes a list of all the open access databases available directly through the Library Search platform.
+Specifically, these databases are integrated through the Primo Central Index technology.
+This list was last updated in October, 2018.

 DOAJ is a community-curated online directory that indexes and provides access to high quality, open access, peer-reviewed journals.